pumpitupdev/pumptools/doc/hook/pro2hook.md

 care of handling the kernel hack path then.
 If you run on a real IO without hooking that module, you won't get an inputs or outputs.

+## Window/fullscreen mode
+The hook does not have extra settings for changing window/fullscreen modes.
+Modify the corresponding `Static.ini` file and set the value of the key `Windowed` accordingly, e.g. `Windowed=1` for window mode.

 ## The game is crashing very early
 This is probably due to not having the right IO hardware connected/emulated.
 The game doesn't have any proper error handling if either the PIUIO or the